-'''

 DateTime = calendar:datetime()

-'''

 Returns the current date and time according to Universal Time Coordinated (UTC) in the form {{Year, Month, Day}, {Hour, Minute, Second}} if supported by the underlying OS.
 Otherwise erlang:universaltime() is equivalent to erlang:localtime().
+The return value is based on the OS System Time.
 Example: